barsanuphe/grfromepub/README.md

 ## Usage

-The script only requires one or a list of existing epub files.
+The script only requires one or a list of existing epub files as arguments.

     $ grfromepub /home/user/epubs/firstepub.epub ../epubs/secondone.epub